Administration (ADMN)

 Credits: 4

-Introductory coverage of statistical methods for managerial decision-making: probability. descriptive and inferential statistics, and regression.
-Quantitative techniques common to many introductory statistics courses are covered, but the emphasis is on understanding concepts such as uncertainty, inferences from sample data, and model formulation, and on utilizing these techniques as aids in decision-making.
+Introductory coverage of analytics and statistical methods for managerial decision-making: data usage and visualization, probability, descriptive and inferential statistics, and regression modeling.
+Quantitative techniques common to many introductory statistics courses are covered, but the emphasis is on understanding concepts such as uncertainty, inferences from sample data, and model formulation, with particular emphasis on utilizing data for decision-making.

 Attributes: Quantitative Reasoning(Disc)